notionparallax/blog/_posts/2015-11-05-minimal-ownership.md

 There has been a bit of noise recently about Google and Amazon[^8] working up to drone delivery.

-Amazon seems to be talking about it from the point of view of bringing you <em>things</em> to own.
-Their fast delivery is all about making it easier to <em>own</em> things.
+Amazon seems to be talking about it from the point of view of bringing you _things_ to own.
+Their fast delivery is all about making it easier to _own_ things.
 That'll get even easier once drones can bring things to you[^9] .

 <figure>
 <blockquote>